-Intellectual property in Technology teaching: Brief definitions: Indigenous rights
+Intellectual property key terms: Indigenous rights

-Indigenous rights are considered to arise in connection with things like traditional knowledge (for example, the healing properties of native plants), folklore, artistic works, and traditional performances, including dance and folk music.
+Indigenous rights often arise in connection with traditional knowledge (for example, the healing properties of native plants), folklore, artistic works, and traditional performances, including dance and folk music.

-These things are not protected by our current intellectual property legal system because they have been in existence for hundreds of years and the intellectual property system only protects developed ideas for a certain term of years.
-After that time they become part of the public domain and anyone can use them for free.
+Because indigenious cultures have been in existence for hundreds of years, they are not protected by New Zealand's current intellectual property legal system.
+The intellectual property system protects developed ideas for only a certain term of years.
+After that time, they become part of the public domain where anyone can use them for free.

 New Zealand is leading the world in one aspect of recognising indigenous rights: in our trade mark law, a mark cannot be registered if it is considered to be offensive to any section of the New Zealand community, including Māori.